TobikoData/sqlmesh/docs/guides/configuration.md

 The rest of this page provides additional detail for some of the configuration options and provides brief examples.
 Comprehensive lists of configuration options are at the [configuration reference page](../reference/configuration.md).

-### Environment schemas
+### Table/view storage locations

 SQLMesh creates schemas, physical tables, and views in the data warehouse/engine.
 Learn more about why and how SQLMesh creates schema in the ["Why does SQLMesh create schemas?"
 FAQ](../faq/faq.md#schema-question).

-The default SQLMesh behavior described in the FAQ is appropriate for most deployments, but you can override where SQLMesh creates physical tables and views with the `physical_schema_override` and `environment_suffix_target` configuration options.
+The default SQLMesh behavior described in the FAQ is appropriate for most deployments, but you can override where SQLMesh creates physical tables and views with the `physical_schema_override`, `environment_suffix_target`, and `environment_catalog_mapping` configuration options.
 These options are in the [environments](../reference/configuration.md#environments) section of the configuration reference page.

 #### Physical table schemas
 By default, SQLMesh creates physical tables for a model with a naming convention of `sqlmesh__[model schema]`.